bbdataeng/a-small-fire/README.md

 The toolkit is built on the open-source [FHIR Resources](https://github.com/nazrulworld/fhir.resources) library.

-NOTICE: THE BBMRI-ERIC ecosystem is transitioning towards MIABIS ON FHIR still unsupported from this toolkit.
+<u>NOTICE</u>: THE BBMRI-ERIC ecosystem is transitioning towards MIABIS ON FHIR still unsupported from this toolkit.
 If you are part of BBMRI-ERIC please align with HQ-CS IT if considering employing this application to create new interoperable Federated Platform datasets.

 If you use this toolkit please cite us at [Cruoglio et. al, JDIQ 2025](https://dl.acm.org/doi/full/10.1145/3769117).